QuickBirdEng/SurveyKit/README.md

     )
 )
 ```
-With the `DirectStepNavigationRule` you say that after this step, another specified step should follow.<br><br
+<br><br/>
+With the `MultipleDirectionStepNavigationRule` you can specify the next step, depending on the answer of the step.
+With this you can navigate to any step.
 ```kotlin
 task.setNavigationRule(
     steps[6].id,